Arthlight/MusicPainter/README.md

 # :art: :musical_note: MusicPainter
 Music Painter is a simple app that lets you connect your [Spotify](https://www.spotify.com) account and analyses the music you are currently listening to.
 The recommended way of use is letting the app run in the background while listening to your favourite playlists.
-Music Painter will then go along and paint a customized picture according to the metadata of all the songs you choose to listen to.
+Music Painter will then go along and paint a customized picture according to the metadata of all the songs you choose to listen to. (☞ ͡° ͜ʖ ͡°)☞

 The Frontend for this webapp can be found [here](https://github.com/Arthlight/MusicPainter-Frontend).